On Vaccines: The Media (Except for Fred Joelving at Slate) Is Protecting Us From Ourselves and We Should Be Thankful

 Imagine the drop in vaccine safety confidence that might occur if the public read news stories that discussed the possible implications of some of these other forty-nine studies published in peer-reviewed journals between 1993 and 2017, that each in own way chips at the rock solid truth that all vaccines currently on the pediatric and adult schedules are absolutely safe, effective, and necessary for all individuals. http://vaccinesafetycommission.org/studies.html

-The decision by our nation’s news editors to create a protective cordon around The Vaccine Narrative rather than to investigate it for soft rotten spots, has not been easy on them.
-Despite the challenges, publications like The Atlantic and Buzzfeed have gone all in, going so far as to willingly suppress the urge towards inquiry even when contradictions and inconsistencies within The Vaccine Narrative have been directly pointed out to them. https://worldmercuryproject.org/stream/
+This decision by our nation’s news editors to create a protective cordon around The Vaccine Narrative rather than to investigate it for soft rotten spots, has not been easy on them.
+Despite the challenges, publications like The Atlantic and Buzzfeed have gone all in, going so far as to willingly suppress the urge towards inquiry even when contradictions and inconsistencies within The Vaccine Narrative have been directly pointed out to them. https://worldmercuryproject.org/stream/.
+They deserve our support.

 We can all sympathize with the Washington Post editors who, for the greater assumed good, had to publish this piece by a physician arguing against the need for more vaccine safety scrutiny. https://www.washingtonpost.com/news/to-your-health/wp/2017/02/17/the-evidence-for-vaccine-safety-is-abundant-that-will-be-100000-please/?utm_term=.0ad51c4bdc5a, and then could not publish any follow-up articles addressing the piece’s numerous omissions, mis-statements http://www.ageofautism.com/2017/02/an-open-letter-to-daniel-summers-md.html, and failures of logic. https://www.jeremyrhammond.com/2017/02/12/vaccines-daniel-summers-in-wapo-says-theres-nothing-to-debate-hes-wrong/.

-It’s been especially moving to see writers at Vox, Slate, and Forbes work so hard to present the decisions parents make to forego a vaccine for a child as based in irrational fear, ignorance, or “feelings” of one sort or another, rather than the result of an examination of available data.
-They understand, along with The New York Times, that its extremely important that reporters never, never acknowledge that parental decisions are ever based on a careful review of what the science currently says and doesn’t yet say about the risk/benefit picture of each of the various and distinct disease/vaccine pairings. http://www.learntherisk.org/seizures/
+But other writers at Vox, Mother Jones, and Forbes have worked movingly hard to present the decisions parents make to forego a vaccine for a child as based in irrational fear, ignorance, or “feelings” of one sort or another, rather than the result of an examination of available data.
+These outlets understand, along with The New York Times, that it’s extremely important to never, ever acknowledge that parental decisions are ever based on a careful review of what the science currently says and doesn’t yet say about the risk/benefit picture of each of the various and distinct disease/vaccine pairings. http://www.learntherisk.org/seizures/

-Even the Intercept, an outlet one wouldn’t expect to cooperate in this venture has accepted the obvious truth: Through the careful, cooperative and beneficent work of pharmaceutical companies and the CDC, we have clearly and obviously already achieved the best of all possible worlds in terms of strategies for the prevention/management of infectious disease & safety standards for all currently used unimprove-able vaccines.
+Even the Intercept, an outlet one wouldn’t expect to cooperate in this venture has accepted the obvious truth: Through the careful, cooperative and beneficent work of pharmaceutical companies and the CDC, we have clearly already achieved the best of all possible worlds in terms of a strategy for the prevention of infectious disease-related morbidity and mortality.
+Obviously, today’s vaccines are unimproveable in terms of safety.
 Therefore it’s acceptable to use pejorative loaded terms such as “anti-vaxxer” to describe Robert F. Kennedy, Jr. even if he did in fact vaccinate his children, and does, in fact, support the use of safe vaccines. https://theintercept.com/2017/01/10/trump-names-anti-vaccine-activist-robert-kennedy-jr-lead-panel-vaccine-safety/

 Luckily, at this point, just about every reporter knows better than to talk to the physicians (Dr. Lawrence Pavlevsky, Dr. Suzanne Humphries, Dr. Paul Thomas), whistleblowers (CDC’s William Thompson), and scientists (Dr. Christopher Exley, Dr. Chris Shaw, Dr. Yehuda Shoenfeld) who make trouble by making observations and testing hypotheses that force them to dissent from The Vaccine Narrative.
 They also know not to read this textbook for immunologists called Vaccines and Autoimmunity. http://www.wiley.com/WileyCDA/WileyTitle/productCd-1118663438.html

-I would be remiss if I didn’t mention before closing this essay that the public also owes the Huffington Post a long slow handclap.
-Three times, in the past year, they have gone above and beyond support for The Vaccine Narrative by purging their site of articles about vaccines by veteran contributors, Lance Simmens https://www.laprogressive.com/children-should-hate-us/ and Martha Rosenberg http://www.alternet.org/drugs/big-pharma-anti-vaccines, and most recently (2/21/17) Sally Beck http://archive.is/XAKla#selection-2633.0-2633.80.
+The public owes the Huffington Post an especially long slow handclap for its support for the Vaccine Narrative.
+Over the past several years, its editors have purged the site of articles about vaccines by veteran contributors, Lance Simmens https://www.laprogressive.com/children-should-hate-us/ and Martha Rosenberg http://www.alternet.org/drugs/big-pharma-anti-vaccines, and most recently (2/21/17) Sally Beck http://archive.is/XAKla#selection-2633.0-2633.80.
 These articles were sorely deficient in the pure cheerleading that is understandably expected of any writer exploring the topic.
 Huffington Post’s decision exemplifies the kind of worshipfulness towards The Vaccine Narrative that theoretically saves the lives of those not damaged or killed by the vaccines.
-Such acts of censorship provide the public with a bracing reminder that on the topic of vaccine safety, inquiry and questioning can only harm us all, and that no one knows that better than a news editor whose job it is to try to get at the truth.